openwdl/wdl/SPEC.md

 * Accepted type: `Int`
 * Default value: `0`

 Suggests the maximum number of attempts that may use a [preemptible instance](#-preemptible_only).
-Unless [`preemptible_only`](#-preemptible_only) is `true`, an execution engine may ignore this hint and run the initial attempt on a non-preemptible instance.
+An execution engine may ignore this hint.
+When [`preemptible_only`](#-preemptible_only) is `false`, an engine that ignores the hint may run the initial attempt on a non-preemptible instance.
 This does not consume a retry permitted by [`max_retries`](#max_retries).

 When an engine honors this hint, an attempt that ends in preemption counts against `preemptible` and does not count against `max_retries`.
 An attempt that ends in any other failure counts against `max_retries` and does not count against `preemptible`, regardless of the instance type on which it ran.
 The two limits are independent.

-When `preemptible_only` is `false`, the engine must not start another preemptible attempt once `preemptible` attempts have ended in preemption.
+When the engine honors this hint and `preemptible_only` is `false`, the engine must not start another preemptible attempt once `preemptible` attempts have ended in preemption.
 If at least one retry remains under `max_retries`, the engine must use one retry to continue on a non-preemptible instance.
 If no retry remains, the task fails.
 In particular, `max_retries: 0` never permits a non-preemptible attempt after an attempt ends in preemption, but an engine may still ignore the hint and run the initial attempt on a non-preemptible instance.

 A value of `0` suggests that the task should not run on a preemptible instance.

-When [`preemptible_only`](#-preemptible_only) is `true`, the engine must honor this hint and must not run the task on a non-preemptible instance.
+When [`preemptible_only`](#-preemptible_only) is `true`, the engine must run every attempt on a preemptible instance even if this hint is absent, ignored, or has a value of `0`.
+If the engine honors a positive value for this hint and exhausts the suggested number of attempts, the task fails because `preemptible_only` prohibits a non-preemptible attempt.

 ```wdl
 version 1.4